ahwinkelman/School_District_Analysis/README.md

  Using bulleted lists and images of DataFrames as support, address the following questions.

 How is the district summary affected?
 There was little impact on the district summary by replacing the 9th graders scores with NaN.
+The largest impact was the % passing reading which dropped .3% from 86% to 85.7%.
+There were only 461 students impacted by this change which accounts for ~1.2% of the entire population which the change was not as impactful.

 Original District Summary
 ![image](https://user-images.githubusercontent.com/107078763/177802891-76f5f8a5-194a-4df3-b665-10e39f3fdd4f.png)